 Limited Liability Partnership

-The third form, which is the LLP form is a very popular form of business for its inherited advantages from the partnership and company form of business.
-The company is legally separated from the individuals who work here in this organization.
+The third form, which is the LLP form, is a very popular form of business for its inherited advantages from the partnership and company form of business.
+The company is legally separated from the individuals who work here in this organisation.
 They might be the shareholders or the employees who come in legal contract and thus can be sued and be sued by the company.
-The big industries and commercial organizations are limited-liability companies.
+The big industries and commercial organisations are limited-liability companies.

 Choice of Forms of Business Organisation